swanandM/OpenMpiCluster/README.md

-### Wrote all the instructions in a hurry .. sorry if they are confusing.. send me an email if you need some assistance.. mkumar2301@gmail.com..
+Wrote all the instructions in a hurry .. sorry if they are confusing.. send me an email if you need some assistance.. mkumar2301@gmail.com..

-### Work in progress !!